When, back in 2003, researchers were exploring ways to measure customer experience (CX), they made a game-changing discovery.

 Other Things to Consider in NPS Question Survey Design

-What else do you need to know to make your NPS survey design perfect?
+What else must you know to make your NPS survey design perfect?
 Here are some tips to bear in mind:

 Keep it short.
 It’s worth repeating.
 NPS surveys are powerful because they’re short, simple, and demand very little from your customers.
 Asking too many questions undermines all of this.